VividCortex/go-database-sql-tutorial/README.md

 A couple parts of this are easy to get wrong, and can have bad consequences.

 First, as long as there's an open result set (represented by `rows`), the underlying connection is busy and can't be used for any other query.
 That means it's not available in the connection pool.
 If you iterate over all of the rows with `rows.Next()`, eventually you'll read the last row, and `rows.Next()` will encounter an internal EOF error and call `rows.Close()` for you.
 But if for any reason you exit that loop -- an error, an early return, or so on -- then the `rows` doesn't get closed, and the connection remains open.
 This is an easy way to run out of resources.
 This is why **you should always `defer rows.Close()`**, even if you also call it explicitly at the end of the loop, which isn't a bad idea. `rows.Close()` is a harmless no-op if it's already closed, so you can call it multiple times.
+Notice, however, that we check the error first, and only do `rows.Close()` if there isn't an error, in order to avoid a runtime panic.

 Second, you should always check for an error at the end of the `for rows.Next()` loop.
 If there's an error during the loop, you need to know about it.
 Don't just assume that the loop iterates until you've processed all the rows.